-I enjoyed looking around Felbingg but why all this contient and displays about honosexuality.
-In my lifetime it was against to law of in my opinion still should be in public.
-What people do at Say in their own homes is up to them but why of why is those sent a fues a pushing theo ways into every bodys faces.
+I enjoyed looking around Felbingg but why all this conthent and displays about honosexuality.
+In my lifetime it was against to law d in my opinion still shald be in public.
+What people do or Say in their ain hours is up to Flom but why of why is these such a kness & pushing these ways into early bodys